Residency Routes

 If you’re interested in retirement visas or passive income visas, you might want to read our informative article: ‘Global Passive Income Visa | An Incomplete Guide‘.

-In addition to the pension requirement, applicants must also meet basic conditions such as being in good health, having no criminal record, purchasing local health insurance, and opening a bank account in the Dominican Republic.
+Beyond the pension, applicants must also meet basic conditions such as being in good health, having no criminal record, purchasing local medical insurance, and opening an account at a local bank.

 Application Process: